 Looking at the chart below, you will notice that the most common sustainable investment strategy globally is ESG integration, followed by negative/exclusionary screening, and corporate engagement and shareholder action:

-This is representative of a market that is still young and evolving, in comparison to traditional investment approaches.
-While not new, investing sustainably has really only taken off since the beginning of the 21st century – especially in the past decade.
+This represents a market that is still young and evolving compared to traditional investment approaches.
+While not new, investing sustainably has only taken off since the beginning of the 21st century—especially in the past decade.

-How to save and invest ethically and sustainably?
+How do we save and invest ethically and sustainably?

-As with so many things in life: start with your values.
-Work out what is important to you and what you won’t compromise on.
-Only once you have clarity about your core values, proceed to the next steps.
+As with so many things in life, start with your values.
+Work out what is essential and what you won’t compromise on.
+You can proceed to the next steps only once you have clarity about your core values.

 Choosing a provider for your transaction and savings account